goldfix/motioneyeos_ext/README.md

 Script: `motioneye_install.sh`

-This script permit to install Motioneye on your device with DietPi OS.
+This script permit to install Motioneye and Tailscale on your device with DietPi OS.
 The supported version are:

 - ARMv6 32-bit
 - ARMv7 32-bit